Fire history

-Fire history, the ecological science of the study of the history of wildfires, is a subdiscipline of fire ecology.
-Patterns of forest fires in historical and prehistorical time provide information relevant to the pattern of vegetation in modern landscapes.
-It provides an estimate of the historical range of variability of a natural disturbance regime, and can be used to identify the processes affecting the occurrence of fire.
-Fire history reconstructions are achieved by compiling atlases of past fires, using the tree ring record from fire scars and tree ages, and the charcoal record from soils and sediments.
+Fire history, the ecological science of studying the history of wildfires, is a subdiscipline of fire ecology.
+Patterns of forest fires in historical and prehistorical times provide information relevant to the vegetation pattern in modern landscapes.
+It gives an estimate of a natural disturbance regime's historical range of variability and can be used to identify the processes affecting fire occurrence.
+Fire history reconstructions are achieved by compiling atlases of past fires, using the tree ring record from fire scars and tree ages and the charcoal record from soils and sediments.

 Prehistoric fires

-Sustained wildfire can only exist once oxygen levels and fuel sources were present in sufficient quantities.
-Between 400 and 450 million year ago, fire became a feature of the landscape.
+Sustained wildfire can only exist once oxygen levels and fuel sources are present in sufficient quantities.
+Between 400 and 450 million years ago, fire became a landscape feature.
 The presence of fusain (fossil charcoal), beginning in the early Carboniferous attests to this fire history and forms an important element of the Cretaceous–Paleogene boundary.